Carl A. Sirio, MD

 Dr. Sirio has broad interests that include the organization and delivery of health care services, medical education, patient safety, quality of care, evaluation of clinical performance, process improvement, and health care management and financing.
 Capitalizing on these interests, he serves on the Physician Consortium for Performance Improvement® Executive Committee, helping to drive the development of evidenced-based measures for use by doctors in their efforts to improve clinical care.

 Dr. Sirio spent 17 years at the University of Pittsburgh School of Medicine where he rose to full professor.
-He is now professor of medicine at the University of Toledo and has served as chief operating and clinical officer, and senior associate dean for clinical affairs.
+He has most recently served as chief operating and clinical officer, and senior associate dean for clinical affairs at the University of Toledo.

 Completing his undergraduate and medical school training at Columbia University and Rutgers Medical School (now the Robert Wood Johnson School of Medicine), Dr. Sirio received postgraduate medical training at the Milton S. Hershey Medical Center Pennsylvania State University, the National Institutes of Health and George Washington University.

-Dr. Sirio is married to Mary Beth Sirio, RN, MBA, and has four children—Alex, Nicholas, James and Alessandra, ranging in age from six to 25 years.
+Dr. Sirio is married to Mary Beth Sirio, RN, MBA, and has four children—Alex, Nicholas, James and Alessandra.